Ace CSS Template

 Quinn, William W. The Only Tradition.
 New York: State University of New York Press, 1997.
 An examination of the principles of the perennial philosophy with a particular emphasis upon the writings of Rene Guenon and Ananda K. Coomeraswamy.
 Quinn sees the perennial philosophy as informing the world's great religious traditions.
 Probably the most comprehensive introductory work in print on perennialism.

-Christian Perennialism (Christian New Thought) (under construction).
+Christian Perennialism (under construction).

-Sometimes called Christian New Thought, or just New Thought Movement.
-Other terms associated with Christian New Though are "Mental Science" and "Metaphysical Religion."
 Its main idea is the power of the mind to heal and find prosperity and happiness.
 It also has it own branches, including: Unity School of Christianity, Science.

 Source Works